-Preferential admission consideration is given to applicants who submit complete applications by the February 1st deadline.
-Applications submitted after the deadline will be considered until enrollment targets for specific sequences are met.
+Admission consideration is given to applicants who submit complete applications by the February 1st deadline.

-A required Orientation Program for students accepted for Fall 2017 will take place on Friday, August 18, 2017.
-Details for the Orientation Program will be sent by e-mail two weeks in advance of the orientation day.
+There is a required Orientation Program for students accepted into the MSN program that occurs the Friday before classes begin in the fall.
+Details for the Orientation Program are sent by e-mail two weeks in advance of the orientation day.

 Interested applicants should possess the following qualities: